a world premiere by Elaine Jarvik

 Dee-Dee Darby-Duffin [Harriet] returns to Plan-B, where her credits include THE THIRD CROSSING, NOTHING PERSONAL, MAMA, THE EDIBLE COMPLEX, (IN)DIVISIBLE and THE WEIRD PLAY.
 Her short play “DOLs” was read as part of the Script-In-Hand Series a few weeks ago.
 The present is this body of work right here.
 Be present.

 Thomas George [Scenic Design] returns to Plan-B, where he has previously designed VIRTUE, BASED ON A TRUE STORY and KINGDOM OF HEAVEN.
 He holds an MFA from UCSD and a BFA from the U of U, where he currently teaches Set Design.
-Recent local credits include A FUNNY THING…, SURELY GOODNESS AND MERCY, CLIMBING WITH TIGERS and STUPID F*CKING BIRD (SLAC), RED BIKE, SILENT SKY, MARY AND MYRA, SELMA ’65 and MOCKINGBIRD (PYGmalion) and, BIG LOVE, THE BEAUTIFUL GAME and DOGFIGHT (University of Utah).
+Recent local credits include A FUNNY THING…, SURELY GOODNESS AND MERCY, CLIMBING WITH TIGERS and STUPID F*CKING BIRD (SLAC), RED BIKE, SILENT SKY, MARY AND MYRA, SELMA ’65 and MOCKINGBIRD (PYGmalion) and, BIG LOVE, THE BEAUTIFUL GAME and DOGFIGHT (U of U).

 Catherine Heiner [Dramaturg] is delighted to be back at Plan-B!
 Earlier this season she worked as rehearsal stage manager for GOOD STANDING and acted as reader/stage manager for the Script-in-Hand Series reading of DONNA .
 Her dramaturgy credits include THE LION IN WINTER (PTC) and THE WOLVES (SLAC), as well as SELF DEFENSE, OR DEATH OF SOME SALESMEN and AMERICAN IDIOT (U of U).